OwkDevs/RoState/README.md

 <details>
     <summary>Reset</summary>
-    This function is used to reset state to its original value.
+    This function is used to reset a state to its original value.

 ```lua
 local testState = RoState.new(1)